geoddllc/icp-dc-verification/readme.md

 ## Requirements

-- Python 3.8 or later
+- Python 3.8 or later (if not using Docker)
+- Docker (optional, if you prefer to use Docker)
 - Required Python packages listed in `requirements.txt`

 ## Installation

+### Option 1: Running Locally

 1. **Clone the Repository:**
     ```bash